Notifications

 • Farmed mammals

 On March 25, 2024, the United States Department of Agriculture (USDA) announced the finding of H5N1 in dairy cattle herds with illness and drops in milk production.
-A case of H5N1 in goats has also been reported by the University of Minnesota.
-For details, visit:
+Since then, there have been more than a thousand cases in US dairy farms involving many thousands of animals.

 • General public